In This Article

 Skip the third cup of coffee and keep uplifting essential oils on hand instead.
 Citruses are specifically associated with boosting mood and energy levels, alleviating fatigue-inducing anxiety and stress to boot.
 One study found that administering peppermint oil even led to a boost in exercise performance.

-Essential oils for energy: lemon, orange, grapefruit, eucalyptus, cinnamon, peppermint, ginger, rosemary, spearmint, black pepper, jasmine
+Essential oils for energy: lemon*, orange*, grapefruit*, eucalyptus, peppermint, ginger, rosemary, spearmint, black pepper, jasmine

 As for blemishes and other skin irritations, there are plenty of options as well.
-Tea tree oil is an editor-loved remedy for shriveling up zits in a matter of hours, especially since it's one of the only essential oils (along with lavender) that can safely be applied directly to skin.
+Tea tree oil is an editor-loved remedy for shriveling up zits in a matter of hours, especially since it's one of the only essential oils (along with lavender) that can safely be applied directly to the skin.
+However, for children up to 15 years old, dilute at 2.5% and avoid use on infants.
 Dab a few drops on a blemish to zap bacteria and soothe any redness.
-Got angry, inflammed skin from a sunburn, rosacea, or other sensitivities?
+Got angry, inflamed skin from sunburn, rosacea, or other sensitivities?
 Mist on some rosewater or a lavender hydrosol for instant relief.

 Essential oils for inflammation: